-The following article updates the diffusion index, recession slack index, aggregate recession model, and aggregate peak-trough model through September 2018.
-The current 21-variable model has a diverse set of explanatory variables and is quite robust.
+The following article updates the diffusion indices, recession slack index, aggregate recession model, and aggregate peak-trough model through September 2019.
+The current 26-variable model has a diverse set of explanatory variables and is quite robust.
 Each of the explanatory variables has predictive power individually; when combined, the group of indicators is able to identify early recession warnings from a wide range of diverse market-based, fundamental, technical, and economic sources.

 Please note that past estimates and index values will change whenever the historical data is revised.
 All current and past forecasts and index calculations are based on the latest revised data from the current data set.

 The Trader Edge 0.5-sigma diffusion Index equals the percentage of explanatory variables with Z-scores that are less than 0.5 standard deviations above their respective recession thresholds.
 This new diffusion index is much more sensitive than the standard (zero-sigma) diffusion index.
 As a result, it provides much more detail on the health of the U.S. economy.
 The new diffusion index is not currently being used in any of the regression models.

 The graph of the 0.5-sigma diffusion index from 1/1/2006 to 10/1/2019 is presented in Figure 2 below (in red - left axis).
 The gray shaded regions in Figure 2 below represent U.S. recessions as defined (after the fact) by the National Bureau of Economic Research (NBER).
 The value of the S&P 500 index is also included (in blue - right axis).